 The short answer is YES.
 A childhood injury can happen anywhere and at any time.
 From time on the playground at school to afterschool sports and sleepovers at a friend’s house to car accidents on the road, it is important to make sure you have someone by your side who understands the legal ramifications of negligence.

 When a child’s injury is caused by someone else, a daycare center, or another company’s failure to protect the child, you and your family could benefit from seeking compensation from those who brought on injuries to your child.
-This is especially true when a child has been met with lengthy disabilities as the result of negligence or recklessness.
+This is especially true when a child has been met with lengthy disabilities as a result of negligence or recklessness.

 There are typically two ways you can recover compensation when a child is injured.
 First, the family can file a lawsuit asking for damages for medical bills or other remuneration to be granted.
 Second, the child can file a claim on their own, seeking payment for pain and emotional damage.